 The obnoxious one pulled his scarf up, and it became a mask again.
 He lowered the silver helm onto his head.
-The two MPs passed Gary in silence on their way up to the street.
+The two MPs passed Gary in silence on their through the door.

-When they were gone, Gary gave Ermer a sick look.
+When they were gone, Gary gave Sammy a sick look.

 "I still have time," Gary shrugged, heading to his own locker.